| | | | |

 Repeat the process until you have used up all of your husks and masa.

-Place 2 cups of water in the bottom of your Instant Pot, then insert a steamer basket.
+Place 2 cups water in the bottom of the pot, then place a steam rack or steamer basket on the bottom of the instant pot.

-Add the wrapped tamales with the open ends facing up…..
+Add the wrapped tamales with the open end facing up.

 ***Make sure the tamales are not sticking up too high over the edge of the Instant Pot liner or your pressure cooker will not be able to build pressure, it will keep the lid from sealing properly***

-When the pot beeps, allow the pressure to release naturally for 10 minutes then manually release any remaining steam.
-Very carefully remove the lid at an angle to keep the moisture from dropping down onto the tamales…..
+When the pot beeps, allow the pressure to natural release for 10 minutes then quick release any remaining pressure.
+Very carefully remove the lid at an angle to keep the moisture from dropping down onto the tamales.

 Allow your tamales to rest for 20 to 30 minutes to set and begin to firm up.

-So amazingly good!!
-The Red Chile Pork by itself seemed a bit spicy, but after it is cooked inside this yummy masa it is perfect!
+Muy Bueno!!
+The red chile pork by itself seemed a bit spicy, but cooked inside this yummy masa it is perfect!

 Recipe Notes: